jackpal/jackpal.github.io/_posts/2010-12-20-Asynchronous_directory_tree_walk_in_node.js.md

 ---
 date: 2010-12-20 15:08
 tags: node.js
+title: Asynchronous directory tree walk in node.js
 ---

-# Asynchronous directory tree walk in node.js

 I wrote an asynchronous directory tree walker in [node.js](http://nodejs.org/).
 Note the use of Continuation Passing Style in